dcai-course/dcai-course/_lectures/growing-compressing-datasets.md

 Luckily we don't need to use the target model for the initial core-set selection process.
 Instead, we can make the selection with a smaller, less resource-hungry model, as proposed in **Selection via Proxy** [[CY20](#CY20)].
 For example, by simply reducing the number of layers in a model, we can create a proxy that is much faster to train but still provides a helpful signal for filtering data, leading to end-to-end training-time speed-ups:

 ![End-to-end training time for core-set selection with selection via proxy on CIFAR10](/lectures/growing-compressing-datasets/lec6.005.png)
-<p style="text-align: center; font-style: italic;">Training curves of a ResNet164 convolutional neural network classifier with pre-activation on CIFAR10 with and without data selection via proxy.
+<p class="small center">Training curves of a ResNet164 convolutional neural network classifier with pre-activation on CIFAR10 with and without data selection via proxy.
 The light red line shows training the proxy model (a smaller ResNet20 network).
 The solid red line shows training the target model (ResNet164) on a subset of images selected by the proxy.
 Using the proxy, we removed 50% of the data without impacting the final accuracy of ResNet164, reducing the end-to-end training time from 3 hours and 49 minutes to 2 hours and 23 minutes.</p>

 # Lab